devanshkaria88/zora-portia-bot/README.md

 # Zora Trading Bot with Portia AI Integration

 A trading bot designed to scan Zora Network's cryptocurrency market in real-time, identify high-performing coins, and provide buy/sell recommendations based on technical analysis and Portia AI's insights.
+Now with **real trading capabilities** using the Zora SDK!

 ## Features

 - Direct integration with Zora Network via RPC API
+- **NEW: Real trading capabilities via Zora SDK integration**
+- **NEW: Support for both simulated and real trading modes**
+- **NEW: Colorful CLI logging for improved monitoring**
 - Optional integration with Zora GraphQL API when available
 - Portia AI integration for enhanced analysis and trading recommendations
 - Technical analysis using momentum, volume, and creator sentiment metrics